-Monetary assets and liabilities denominated in foreign currencies are translated into Bermuda dollars at the rates of exchange prevailing at the balance sheet date, while associated revenues and expenses are translated into Bermuda dollars at the actual rates prevailing at the date of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are translated into Bermuda dollars at the rates of exchange prevailing at the consolidated statement of financial position, while associated revenues and expenses are translated into Bermuda dollars at the actual rates prevailing at the date of the transaction.
 Resulting gains or losses are recorded in the consolidated statement of comprehensive income.

-(l) Impairment of financial assets
+(1) Impairment of financial assets